-Three years later New South Wales became the second country to issue newspaper wrappers when it's first single wrapper on 14 March 1864
+Three years later New South Wales became the second country to issue newspaper wrappers when it's first wrapper was issued on 14 March 1864.

 A further four years elapsed before the next postal authority, the North German Confederation, issued newspaper wrappers on 1 November 1868 in

 two values in two different currencies.
 After this other other countries followed in rapid sucesion.
 Victoria on 8 September 1869; Great Britain on 1 October 1870;

 Romania on 15 October 1870 and so on.

 Newspaper Wrappers are perhaps the least popular of philatelic items amongst collectors.
 At one time there was a practice of collecting a cut out of the

 imprinted stamp from the newspaper wrapper.
 This practice has now generally fallen out of favour and newspaper wrappers are now collected intact.

 Because of this past practice there are many newspaper wrappers which are now rare or even unique as complete wrappers and some wrappers are rare even as cut outs.

 Except in instances of where the wrapper or variety is rare, newspaper